 Pardon me if for a moment I detained you with these particulars, but the merits of Protestantism, and more particularly of Calvinism, in music are of too high an order to suffer longer depreciation without protest.
-I fully acknowledge that Calvinism exercised over some arts only an indirect influence, by the declaration of their maturity, and by affording them liberty to flourish in their own independence, but on music, the influence of Calvinism was a very positive one, due to its spiritual worship of God, which provided no room for the more material arts, but assigned a new role to song and to music by the creation of melodies and songs for the people.
+I fully acknowledge that Calvinism exercised over some arts only an indirect influence. by the declaration of their maturity, and by affording them liberty to flourish in their own independence of character, but on music, the influence of Calvinism was a very positive one, due to its spiritual worship of God, which provided no room for the more material arts, but assigned a new rôle to song and to music by the creation of melodies and songs for the people.
 Whatever the old school did to join itself to the newer development of music, the modern music remained unnatural to the cantus firmus, because it sprang from a quite different root.
-Calvinism on the other hand not only joined itself to it, but under the leadership of Bourgeois and Goudimel gave it its first impulse, so that even Roman Catholic writers are constrained to acknowledge, that our beautiful development of music in the last and present centuries for the most part owed its rise to the heretical church-hymns.

-That in a later period Calvinism lost almost all influence in this domain, cannot be denied.
-For a long time Anabaptism overwhelmed us with its dualistic prejudices, and an unhealthy spiritualism, prevailed.
-But when on that account, with entire disregard of our great musical past, Calvinism is accused by Rome of aesthetic dullness, it is well to call to mind that the great Goudimel was murdered by Romish fanaticism in the massacre of St. Bartholomew.
-This fact is suggestive; for we naturally ask with Douet, Has that man any right to complain about the stillness of the forest, who with his own hand has caught and killed the nightingale.
+Calvinism on the other hand not only joined itself to it, but under the leadership of Bourgeois and Goudimel gave it its first impulse, so that even Roman Catholic writers are constrained to acknowledge, that this beautiful development of music in the last and present centuries for the most part owed its rise to the heretical church-hymns.
+That in the later period Calvinism lost almost all influence in this domain, cannot be denied.
+For a long time Anabaptism overwhelmed us with its dualistic prejudices, and an unhealthy spiritualism prevailed.
+But when on that account, with entire disregard of our great musical past, Calvinism is accused by Rome of aesthetic dullness, it is well to call to mind that the great Goudimel was murdered by Romish fanaticism in the massacre of S. Bartholomew.
+A fact which not unnaturally suggests the question, whether he has not forfeited all right of complaint about the stillness of the forest, who with his own hand has caught and killed the nightingale.